CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 mpiexec -n 4 python3 rayleigh_benard.py
 mpiexec -n 4 python3 plot_snapshots.py snapshots/*.h5
 ```
 We now see the script outputting time stepping information.
-And if we look at the CPU usage in the node using `htop -u <yourusrnm>`, we should see near 100% usage on 4 cores.
+And if we look at the CPU usage in the node using `htop -u ${USER}`, we should see near 100% usage on 4 cores.
 Satisfying.

 Note that we did not use the Dedalus provided test `python3 -m dedalus test`.
 This is intentional.
 The test function does not work consistently with our set-up.
 But obviously we have a working Singularity given that we can run Dedalus examples.